gs-yoon/gs-yoon.github.io/project.md

 To automatically determine parmeters of the Kalman filter Using machine learning and convex optimization.
 In other words, learing the parameters of kalmanfiter

-Kalman filtering problem of a dynamic system expressed as convex optimization form is below
+Kalman filtering problem of a dynamic system can be expressed as convex optimization form like below.
 ![image](https://user-images.githubusercontent.com/57785895/100961621-1595b080-3566-11eb-9f52-dbb18d07e178.png)